 I think it could be useful to tell you a little bit about me and my story so far.
 My name is Marianna, and I am an anthropologist.
-A very ambitious (and quite incorrect) definition to say that anthropology is what I want to do when I grow up.
-A more modest definition would be that of researcher, and an even more honest one would be that of fanatic.
+A very ambitious definition to say that anthropology is what I do.
+A more honest one would be that of fanatic.
 I am a Japan nuts, of course.

 My love for Japan started, as for many of my generation, when I first discovered anime and manga.
-Since then, two decades had passed.
+Since then, many moons had passed.
 Those compelling adventures became the doorway to a reach, amazing world I could only love.

 My passion needed an outlet; so I enrolled at my city university looking for a degree that could help me deepen my knowledge of that wonderland.
 I got a Bachelor’s degree in Anthropology and a Master degree in Science of Religion.

 Meantime, in 2008 I visited Japan for the first time.
 Our love story began here.
 This was the moment in which I felt that everything I studied about Japan was only the surface of the magic it held for me.
 It was a trauma, a deep feeling of belonging, and at the same time an underlying sense of nostalgia.
 The emotion you experience when you arrive back home after a long journey.
 Illogical, right?

 Yet, all those feeling stayed with me, and encouraged me to pursue an amazing (and confusing) path; that of PhD in Paris, to deepen further my comprehension of Japan and its wonders.
 It wa also the way to go back to Japan, return that happened in 2012, and that allowed me to stay in Japan until 2014.
 One and a half year later, I obtained my PhD in Anthropology and Religions, and Far Eastern Studies.